ggruen/jira_import/README.md

 ## Installing a light copy

-Since you have `JIRA::REST` installed, you can install just the script:
+Since you have the dependencies installed, you can install just the script:

     cp jira_import.pl ~/bin/jira_import && chmod 755 ~/bin/jira_import